frankiefab100/Web3Collectives/README.md

 ## **Why I started this project** 😇

-This project started after I came across a design resources website.
-Before then, I curated a list of [Blockchain development resources](https://github.com/frankiefab100/Blockchain-Development-Resources) in a Github repository.
+The inspiration for this project emerged when I stumbled upon a design resources website.
+Prior to that, I had been curating a compilation of Blockchain development resources in a GitHub repository called [Blockchain Development Resources](https://github.com/frankiefab100/Blockchain-Development-Resources).

-Having noticed majority might not be familiar with github especially begineers or non-developers, I decide to build this project to make **Web3 Education accessible for all FREELY**.
+Realizing that a significant portion of individuals, particularly beginners and non-developers, might not be familiar with GitHub, I embarked on building this project with the aim of making Web3 Education easily accessible to everyone, completely free of charge.

 ## **Categories**